BigelowLab/emolt/README.md

 })
 ```

-A single function will fetch the entire dataset for DO and temperature.
+A single function will fetch the entire dataset for DO and for
-Accepting the default arguments places a gzipped CSV file into your data
+temperature.
+Accepting the default arguments places a gzipped CSV file
-directory under the `raw` subdirectory.
+into your data directory under the `raw` subdirectory.

     fetch_do()
     fetch_temp()